Raymond Cassagnol: Military service, Tuskegee Airmen

 After landing in Miami, Cassagnol received winter clothing, train tickets to Alabama and a substantial pay raise from $40/month for a Haitian sergeant to $80/month for an American sergeant.

 Unaccustomed to Jim Crow segregation as a member of a privilege Haitian citizen, Cassagnol made every effort to avoid leaving Tuskegee Army Training Field and Tuskegee Institute's campus, for fear of exposing himself to the humiliation of racial segregation and white southern hostilities.
 Nonetheless, Cassagnol became fast friends and roommates with fellow aviation classmate Daniel James Jr., who would become the United States' first African American four-star General.

 On July 28, 1943, Cassagnol graduated as a member of the Single Engine Section Cadet Class SE-43-G, earning his silver wings and subsequent promotion as a second lieutenant in the Haitian Air Force.
 A Tuskegee newspaper published an article describing Cassagnol and his two fellow Haitian pilots as a "Triple threat to the Axis."
 Cassagnol's accomplishment made the radio in Haiti.

 After graduation, Cassagnol returned to Haiti to serve in the newly formed Haitian Air Force, becoming its primary flight instructor for Haiti's wartime pilot training program.
-Flying North American AT-6 Texans, Cassagnol logged over 100 hours of flight time patrolling the island of Hispanola encompassing both Haiti and the Dominican Republic, defending against Nazi Germany's frequent, at-will submarine incursions in the area.
+Flying North American AT-6 Texans, Cassagnol logged over 100 hours of flight time patrolling the island of Hispaniola encompassing both Haiti and the Dominican Republic, defending against Nazi Germany's frequent, at-will submarine incursions in the area.
 Without the use of radar, Cassagnol and his team successfully nullified the Nazi German submarines, forcing the Germans to discontinue their incursion.

 After a three-person military junta led by General Franck Lavaud (1903–1986), Paul Magloire and Antoine Levelt overthrew President Lescot in 1946, Cassagnol resigned from the Haitian military in April 1946.
 However, General Franck Lavaud denied Cassagnol's resignation on grounds that the Haitian public and Haiti's enemies could perceive Cassagnol's resignation as evidence of a significant rift in the Haitian armed forces.
 Nonetheless, in July 1946, Cassagnol submmited his resignation again.
 The military junta accepted it towards an August 9, 1946 effective date.